kryan17/kryan17.github.io/Characters/454745ArtDeco.md

 <h3> For Your Eyes Only! </h3>
 Gray Catsby made a gentleman’s wager with you- if he wasn’t married by the time he turned 30, he would give you Catsby Hall.
 You’ve gone out of your way to sabotage his previous relationships, but Ginger proved to be a problem ...

+<h2> Act One – Vertigo </h2>

+<b> If asked about Catsby’s fiancée, say: </b>
+<p> Which one?
+Ms. Duvall?
+I had nothing to do with that.
+She was standing nextx to me when she fell, but she was flouncing around near a cliff edge- what did she expect? </p>

+<b> If asked whether you liked Ginger say: </b>

+<p> Who didn’t like Ginger?
+She was smitten with Catsby and I’ve never seen Gray act like he does around anyone else – aside from Ms. Duvall I suppose. </p>

+<h2> Act Two – Cat Napping </h2>

+<b> If asked what you were doing between 5pm and 6pm, say: </b>

+<p> I believe I was having a cap nap.
+Gray is such a great host, he always lets me stay in the room with the most comfortable bed, and the conversation in the library had drifted somewhat.
+Obviously, I can’t prove my whereabouts, unless someone was spying on me? </p>

+<b> If asked why someone would spy on you, if you are INNOCENT say: </b>

+<p> It’s just a turn of phrase, my dears.
+Since the subject of Ms. Duvall was brough up earlier, it’s made me feel a little skittish.
+Almost as though any involvement with the ghastly tragedies befalling Catsby’s previous fiancées makes me a shoe in for this one! </p>

+<b> If asked why someone would spy on you, if you are GUILTY say: </b>

+<p> Fine, I was talking to Ginger in the dining room, is that what you want to hear?
+We were planning a surprise for Catsby but now it’s ruined.
+Someone’s spying on me though, trying to make it look like I’m guilty.
+I’m certain someone was lurking outside the dining room while we were talking. </p>